MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-microsoft-365-faq.md

 >Clarification regarding **File modified date**</br>
 >Our tool sets the **File modified date** in Office 365 based on the time the file was updated in the storage provider’s servers; *not the metadata timestamp uploaded with the document from your local computer.*
 >
->Each cloud provider may refer to the server modified timestamp slightly differently.
-For example, Box refers to the server modified timestamp as "Updated" in its UI and the user modified timestamp as "Modified".
-Check with your provider to confirm how they refer to these fields.
+>Each cloud provider may refer to the **server modified timestamp** slightly differently.
+For example, Box refers to the *server modified timestamp* as "Updated" in its UI and the *user modified timestamp* as "Modified".
+Check with your cloud provider to confirm how they refer to these fields.